-This stunning region might be famous for adventure tourism, but there’s plenty on offer for non-adventurous folk like me who prefer a relaxing holiday.
+This stunning region might be famous for adventure tourism, but there’s no shortage of activities in Queenstown for those who prefer a relaxing holiday.
 Of course, if bungee jumping is your thing – or maybe white water rafting, parasailing, horse trekking, mountain biking, hiking, skiing, snowboarding or jetboating – then this is definitely the place for you too.

 I had 3 main criteria in mind when choosing where to celebrate my recent big decade birthday.
 Firstly, I wanted a change of scene from my seaside city homeland.
 Secondly, since this was to be a special occasion, I wanted to go a little bit posh.
 Nice hotel, good food and wine.
 Thirdly, I wanted somewhere easy to get to, so that I could make the most of our short stay without too much time being spent travelling.

 Queenstown is an easy flight away from Wellington, Auckland or Christchurch and can accommodate a whole range of budgets and tastes.
 This beautiful lakeside town turned out to be the perfect destination for our indulgent slow travel weekend.
 Here are my recommended activities in Queenstown for like-minded loafers.

 Queenstown is located in the south-west corner of New Zealand’s south island.
 This is a wild region of jaw-dropping beauty, with jagged mountains, pristine lakes and tumbling rivers.
 The aptly-named Remarkables range gives the town a dramatic backdrop.
 Landing at the airport, which is located in a valley, is quite an experience as planes have to wind their way through the ranges.